 The buffer qualifier can be used to declare interface blocks (section 4.3.9 "Interface Blocks"), which are then referred to as shader storage blocks.
-It is a compile-time error to declare buffer variables at global scope (outside a block).
+It is a compile-time error to declare buffer variables outside of a block.

 There are implementation-dependent limits on the number of shader storage blocks used for each type of shader, the combined number of shader storage blocks used for a program, and the amount of storage required by each individual shader storage block.
 If any of these limits are exceeded, it will cause a compile-time or link-time error.